ALTCQI

 Services and Activities

-The service and activities provided or arranged in an assisted living are designed to promote quality of life and independence for the residents.
+The services and activities provided or arranged in an assisted living are designed to promote quality of life and independence for the residents.
 These services may include: